 6. What is the next check?

-End with due dates, review triggers, follow-up thread owners, and what evidence will close the item.
+End with due dates, review triggers, follow-up thread owners, and what evidence quality will close or keep the item open.

 Role Prompts